Delft-iGEM/utp-sequence-analysis/JOURNAL.md

 3. The structure predictions were clustered
    1. The structures were pairwise superimposed using `Biopython.PDB.Superimposer` and the RMSD calculated for each pair
    2. These pairwise distances were used to create a hierarchical clustering using `scipy.cluster.hierarchy` (`structs.ipynb`)
+4. For analyising the structure of the c-terminal regions, 49 structures with strong c-terminal sequence similarity were selected (`structs.ipynb`)
+   1. These were structurally aligned using PyMOL's `cealign` command (`utp-data/align-c-term.pse`)
+   2. The aligned structures were visualized in `structs.ipynb`
+   3. The alignments were used to create a consensus structure (`structs.ipynb`, `results/consensus-c-term.pdb`)

 ## Protein Localization Prediction